Patrick-Cole/pygmi/README.md

 Please notice the version of numba.
 Older versions can cause PyGMI to crash on startup.

 Alternatively if you use environments you can simply use the following command:

 	conda create -n pygmi2 scipy numba=0.42.1 gdal pandas matplotlib numexpr numpy setuptools pillow pyopengl scikit-learn

-Once this is done, download pygmi, extract it to a directory, and run it from its root directory with the following command: python quickstart.py
+Once this is done, download pygmi, extract it to a directory, and run it from its root directory with the following command:

-### Alternative execution

-If you prefer not to install pygmi as a library, or if there is a problem with running it in that matter, you can simply execute the following command to run it manually:

    python quickstart.py

+Alternatively, if you satisfy the requirements, you can run the following command from within the extracted directory:

+	python setup_anaconda.py install

+Running pygmi can be now done at the command prompt as follows:

+	pygmi